d-montenegro/ShipWell/README.md

 This will start the application and keep it running on _localhost:8000_.
 You can stop it by hitting CTRL+C.

 ### Usage
-This application exposes the single endpoint _average_temperature_, to consult the current temperature on a given location.
+This application exposes the single endpoint _average_temperature_, to consult the current temperature on a given location in celsius degrees.
 It retrieves the current temperature from multiple sources and serves the average.

 It accepts the following parameters:
  * _zip_code_: this allows to refer to a location by a zip code